Matthew12o/MNN-System/README.md

 - External Action Function - camelCase
     - verb is written in lowercase
         - get
+        - is: sub-class of get only returns a bolean value
         - set
         - add
         - remove